Alipsa/r2md/README.md

 similar to *rmd* (r markdown) in the sense that it enables enhancing markdown with r code but where rmd relies on knitr and "magic rules" for what and how to render r code, mdr puts the responsibility to generate markdown text from r code on you - and using r2md this is quite a pleasant experience giving you lots of control and power.

+The [mdr2html](https://github.com/perNyfelt/mdr2html) package can process mdr files and render it as html.
+This is used in the [Munin](https://github.com/perNyfelt/munin) reports server to support mdr files as one of its supported report formats.

 ## Example usages: